citp/privacy-policy-historical/h/he/hel/hellouganda.com.md

-> *The following text is extracted and transformed from the hellouganda.com privacy policy that was archived on 2015-02-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150211081221id_/http%3A//hellouganda.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hellouganda.com privacy policy that was archived on 2015-11-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151127033349id_/http%3A//hellouganda.com/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - Hello Uganda Services Ltd

 Privacy Policy Guidelines